Types of Bedroom Lighting

 Natural light in the bedroom is always best, of course, but not all homes are blessed with sufficient sunlight.
 You can make artificial light in the bedroom dramatic and seductive but functional at the same time.
 Whether in their early twenties or late seventies, all buyers like a little atmosphere in the bedroom.

-General Lighting.
-Obviously, general lighting is somewhat less important in the bedroom than in other areas of the home.
+General lighting is somewhat less important in the bedroom than in other areas of the home.
 The most important rule is to make sure that whatever lighting fixture you have is clean, bright, and attractive.
-General lighting can be provided by chandeliers, flash-mount ceiling lights or recessed lighting.
+General lighting can be provided by chandeliers, flush-mount ceiling lights or recessed lighting.

-Task Lighting.
 Reading or applying makeup requires specific lighting.
-There are a wide range of lighting options, including sconces (fixtures like swing-arm sconce can be placed at the head of the bed creating a beautiful bedroom wall decor, and can be adjusted for reading) or table lamps.
-If you buy lamps for the purpose of marketing your bedroom, consider selecting only those fixtures that you can take with you when you sell your home.
+There is a wide range of lighting options, including sconces (fixtures like swing-arm sconce can be placed at the head of the bed creating a beautiful bedroom wall decor, and can be adjusted for reading) or table lamps.
+If you buy lamps to market your bedroom, consider selecting only those fixtures that you can take with you when you sell your home.
 If you want a more permanent look, consider a wall-mounted track light.
 When installed with a dimmer, these lights can be tremendously versatile.

 Mood or accent lighting can highlight objects in your bedroom and set the right tone.
 Create a dramatic effect by placing portable can lights on the floor behind furniture – like bureaus or the headboard on your bed.
 Lights placed behind large floor plants will also create an interesting atmosphere.
 This will, of course, only work if you are showing your home during the evening or the dark corners in one or more of your bedrooms.
 Make sure all cords are carefully hidden.

 you save (40%)